Kilkeel: Sport

-Most popular sports in the Kilkeel area include football, hockey, Gaelic football, fishing, golf, hurling, and swimming.
+Sports played in the Kilkeel area include Gaelic football, football, hockey, fishing, golf, hurling, and swimming.

 There are five Gaelic Athletic Association clubs in the area: An Ríocht, Longstone, Atticall, Ballymartin, and Glasdrumman, with associated bars, facilities and community activities.
+In 2023 the five clubs came together to form Clann Mhúrn (people of Mourne) Hurling club and rotate their training and playing around the five different facilities.

+The most senior association football team is Valley Rangers Football Club of the Mid-Ulster Football League.
+Other local teams include Ballyvea FC, Dunnaman FC and Mourne Rovers.

-Kilkeel Elks Basketball Club is based at An Ríocht Hall.
+Kilkeel Elks Basketball Club was based at An Ríocht Hall, it is now defunct.

 Kilkeel Hockey Club play at McAuley Park, and is the only hockey club in Mourne.

-The most senior football team is Valley Rangers Football Club of the Mid-Ulster Football League.
-Other local teams include Balleyvea FC, Kilkeel Athletic and the Mourne Rovers.

-There is a golf course at Kilkeel Golf Club and a pitch and putt course at Cranfield.
+There is also a golf course at Kilkeel Golf Club and Cranfield formerly had a pitch and putt course.
+Fairways Golf, an indoor golf simulator, opened in 2023.

 Peerage title

 Baron Kilkeel is a title in the peerage of the United Kingdom.
 It was created on 19 May 2018 by Queen Elizabeth II as a substantive title for her grandson Prince Harry on the occasion of his marriage to Meghan Markle.
 It is named after the town of Kilkeel.
 The full title and designation of the barony is "Baron Kilkeel, of Kilkeel in the County of Down".